-The tools of African witchdoctor
+The tools of an African witch doctor

-Such abnormal behaviors could be symptoms of probably a sickness, but the one had already been classified as a witch.
+Such abnormal behaviors could be symptoms of a sickness, but the one had already been classified as a witch.

 Many simply forget that there is a punishment for every evil thing done on this earth.
 Some people don't even believe that there is any punishment at all.